 Keller blames this in part to the online universe that “skews young, educated and attentive to fashions.”
 Fashion, entertainment, spectacle, voyeurism – we’re directed towards trivia, towards the inconsequential, towards unquestioning and blatant consumerism.
 This results in intellectual complacency.
 People accept without questioning, believe without weighing the choices, join the pack because in a culture where convenience rules, real individualism is too hard work.
 Thinking takes too much time: it gets in the way of the immediacy of the online experience.

 Reality TV and pop culture presented in magazines and online sites claim to provide important information about the importance of The Housewives of [you name the city] that can somehow enrich our lives.
-After all, how else can one explain the insipid and pointless stories tout divorces, cheating and weight gain?
+After all, how else can one explain the insipid and pointless stories that tout divorces, cheating and weight gain?
 How else can we explain how the Kardashians, or Paris Hilton are known for being famous for being famous without actually contributing anything worth discussion.
 The artificial events of their lives become the mainstay of populist media to distract people from the real issues and concerns facing us.

 The current trend of increasing anti-intellectualism now establishing itself in politics and business leadership, and supported by a declining education system should be a cause for concern for leaders and the general population, one that needs to be addressed now.